surveyjs/survey-analytics/docs/api-reference/visualizerbase.md

 ### `clear()`

-Clears the toolbar, header, content, and footer containers.
+Clears the toolbar, header, content, and footer containers and removes the license banner and visualizer wrapper from the root.

 Does not remove the visualizer root element from the DOM.
 Use [`destroy()`](#destroy) to fully dispose of the visualizer.